HURRICANE NAVY JROTC

 Powdersville High School

-To instill in students the values of Citizenship, Service, Personal Responsibility, and A Sense of Accomplishment
+To instill in students the values of Citizenship, Service, Personal Responsibility, and a Sense of Accomplishment

-We Want You to Join Navy JROTC!
+We Want You to Join NJROTC!

 - Promote Patriotism